HydroModPy/HydroModPy/docs/source/getting_started/read-real-basin-run.rst

   committed figures.
 - Use :doc:`../theory/solvers/worked-modflow-case-nancon-transient-nwt-etp-evt`
   for the package-path explanation.
-- Use :doc:`reading-results-pages` if you want to distinguish gallery pages, validation pages, and comparison pages more generally.
+- Use :doc:`../user_guide/concepts/reading-results-pages` if you want to distinguish gallery pages, validation pages, and comparison pages more generally.